WFP and School Meals

-School feeding programmes play a key role in working to achieve the goals of the UN Secretary General’s Zero Hunger Challenge; having access to adequate food year round, sustainable food systems and increased smallholder productivity and income.
+School feeding programmes play a key role in working to achieve the goals of the United Nations Secretary General’s Zero Hunger Challenge; having access to adequate food year round, sustainable food systems and increased smallholder productivity and income.

 WFP provides cooked meals, snacks, and/or take-home rations to encourage children, especially girls, to consistently attend classes.
 These school meals are often the only meal a child will receive that day.
-School feeding programmes also catalyse development by functioning as safety nets to help vulnerable households and communities weather crises and shocks without compromising their nutrition and food security.
+School feeding programmes also motivate development by functioning as a safety net to help vulnerable households and communities survive difficult times and shocks without compromising their nutrition and food security.

 Linking school feeding programmes to local agriculture, known as “home-grown school feeding” helps boost local economies through the creation of reliable markets.

 WFP’s overarching goal is to transition to nationally-led school feeding programmes.
-Thus one of WFP’s main priorities is to build the technical capacity of countries so that they can run their own programmes.
-During this transition, our role will continually change throughout a process that will be tailored to each Country.
+One of WFP’s main priorities is to build the technical capacity of countries so that they can run their own programmes.
+During this transition, our role will continually change throughout a process that will be tailored to each country.

 Partners are vital to success.
-WFP works with organizations big and small in various areas, including other UN agencies, such as UNICEF, UNESCO, FAO and the World Bank as well as over 1500 NGOs and private sector organizations.
-This allows WFP to capitalize on capacities that are already present and achieve greater results.
+WFP works with organisations big and small in various areas, including other United Nations agencies, such as UNICEF, UNESCO, FAO and the World Bank, as well as over 1,500 non-governmental organisation's and private sector organisations.
+This allows WFP to capitalise on capacities that are already present and achieve greater results.